Lee Adaptive Strategies Update

 The Sentiment Framework gauges the current state of market psychology on two dimensions.
 Efficiency measures the crowdedness of the market, the volume of participants seeking investment opportunities.
 Lower levels of efficiency imply more market mispricing.
 Optimism measures the willingness of investors to take on risk in exchange for distant anduncertain rewards.
 Higher levels of optimism imply a better outlook for risky asset classes.

-Optimism declined slightly in April, while Efficiency fell, but still stayed within the range it has inhabited for six months.
+Optimism continued its slow drift downward in March, while Efficiency rose slightly, while staying within the range it has inhabited for six months.

-Optimism began the month at -0.54 and ended at -0.60.
-Although it has decreased steadily since mid-2021, Optimism is still well above its pandemic lows seen in the first half of 2020.
+Optimism began the month at -0.35 and ended at -0.54.
+Although it has decreased steadily since mid-2021, Optimism is well above its pandemic lows seen in the first half of 2020.

-Efficiency fell, starting the month at -0.09 and ending at -0.39.
-Efficiency continues to be comparatively low as compared to historical averages, which suggests a market that is increasingly under stress.
+Efficiency rose, starting the month at -0.21and ending at -0.09.
+Efficiency continues to be comparatively low as compared to historical averages, which suggests a market that is still under stress.

-Both measures are higher than where they were in early 2020 but have trended lower over the past year.
+Both measures are higher than where they were in early 2020, but have trended lower since spring 2021.
 The current positioning of the Sentiment Framework implies a market that is functioning less than ideally, with modestly optimistic but still fearful investors.
 This would imply a positive but challenged outlook for the market as a whole, but possibly an opening for value strategies to find opportunities.

 PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS OR PROFITABILITY.